Teddy-Polkosnik/EG-Battle-Bots/README.md

 ## Materials:
-This competition allows you to get pretty creative in that you are allowed to use most materials in OL with the exception of any and all VEX parts.
+This competition allows you to get pretty creative in that you are allowed to use most materials in OL with the exception of any metal VEX parts.
 All print requests will be submitted to proto through a google sheet and printed based on a “first come first serve basis”.

 > [!CAUTION]
 > DISCLAIMER: Proto is allowed to add or subtract from this list at any point in time to ensure safety and fairness.